ibm-messaging/mq-helm/charts/ibm-mq/README.md

      * When the `queueManager.nativeha.enable` is set, the number of replicas will be defined as `3`
      * When the `queueManager.multiinstance.enable` is set the number of replicas will be defined as `2`
      * Otherwise only a single replica is deployed.
 1. The `queueManager.updateStrategy` specify the update strategy for the StatefulSet.
-In the case of Native HA and Multi-instance this should always be onDelete, and therefore this parameter has no affect, while for other scenarios `RollingUpdate` is the defaut.
+In the case of Native HA and Multi-instance this should always be onDelete, and therefore this parameter has no affect, while for other scenarios `RollingUpdate` is the default.

 The Kubernetes [StatefulSet rolling update](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates) works by updating one replica at a time, not attempting to update another "until an updated Pod is Running and Ready".
-In many situtations this is logical but in the case of Native HA and Multi-instance this prevents all the Pods from being updated automatically.
+In many situations this is logical but in the case of Native HA and Multi-instance this prevents all the Pods from being updated automatically.
 For instance in a running environment prior to an upgrade there will be three pods running, but only one ready.
 The first Pod that is selected to be upgraded will be restarted and one of the remaining two instances will be elected the leader.
 The Pod being upgraded will restart and reach the running state, but will not become ready as there is another Pod acting as the leader.
 To avoid this situation the updateStrategy is always set to onDelete for Native HA and Multi-instance.
 This means that a script needs to be run after the helm update has been applied to ripple through the Pods deleting one after another once the previous Pod has reached a running state.

 A [sample script](../../samples/genericresources/rollingupdate/demoRollingUpdate.sh) is provided that can be run in an interactive mode, or silently.
 The script has the following usage:
-``demoRollingUpdate [statefulSetName] [namespace]``
+``demoRollingUpdate.sh [statefulSetName] [namespace]``
 where:
 * *statefulSetName*: name of the statefulSetName.
 This corresponds to the helm chart name with ibm-mq appended.
 * *namespace*: the Kubernetes namespace of the statefulSet